Getting your children to do their homework is a struggle, isn’t it?

 Many parents seem to care more about their children’s homework than their children do.
 As such, the responsibility shifts from the children to the parents.

-But this shouldn’t be the case.
 After all, it’s your children’s homework, not yours.

 Help them to understand that their homework is their responsibility.
 Feel free to provide help or guidance, but you should never do the work for them.